© dona bozzi

 The children held a large banner with the hawk of free Syria, asking “where are the people of the world?” signed by “the people of Khan Sheikhoun”.

 Another banner read ” Arab nations, we will not forgive you!”

-The non lethal assistance promised by the US to the opposition a few months ago must have been in the mail, because captain Foud Qotiny, three stars and the hawk of Qureish on his shoulder, ludicrously didn’t have a satellite phone to check the road to Meadia, and had to pull over to ask the farmers about the shabiha’s positions.
+The non lethal assistance promised by the U.S. to the opposition in the previous months must have been in the mail, because captain Foud Qotiny, three stars and the hawk of Qureish on his shoulder, ludicrously didn’t have a satellite phone to verify the road to Meadia, and had to pull over to ask the farmers about the shabiha’s positions.

 In two hour, we were back to start at Mujahid’s house in Madaya.
 He had apologized to Zhena, about leaving her alone, and would still dodge katyusha rockets by zigzaging his pick up back and forth from Meadia to Atmeh on the Turkish Syrian border.

 Back in Antakya, the Orontes Hotel manager, as he saw us safe, put his right hand on his heart, to convey relief.
 On our laptop screen, behind a billowing gunmetal cloud of smoke in Khan Shiekhoun, Hany Souci probably held his aunt Alya tight, to give her courage, trying to stop her pressure from going up, her blood pumping hard through her veins when barrels were dropped from the regime helicopters.
 A journalist showed up, wondering if Austin Tice of the Washington Post was still alive.
 Austin, an ex marine, was know by many who hadn’t actually met him because he was rumored to have helped the rebels to take out a shabiha sniper with a kalashnikow, then screaming “hallah uakbar!”.
 Then he remarked that the story circulating about the CIA was actually true.
 Feeling off the loop and dumb, we asked what else had the CIA done that we didn’t know about.